 Taking a GCSE in Drama provides opportunities for students to understand and create drama as a practical art form.
 They develop a range of theatrical skills and work collaboratively to generate and communicating ideas and meanings through informed artistic choices.

-Students gain a practical understanding of drama, and apply this knowledge to their performances as they develop their practical skills.

-Component 1: Devising - Non-examination assessment, 40% of the qualification.

-- Create and develop a devised piece from a stimulus (free choice for centre). - Performance of this devised piece or design realisation for this performance. - Analyse and evaluate the devising process and performance. - There are two parts to the assessment: 1) a portfolio covering the creating and developing process and analysis and evaluation of this process 2) a devised performance/design realisation.

-Component 2: Performance from Text - Non-examination assessment, 20% of the qualification.

-- Students will perform in two key extracts from a performance text. - Centre choice of performance text.
+Course Content Students gain a practical understanding of drama, and apply this knowledge to their performances as they develop their practical skills.
+Component 1: Devising - Non-examination assessment, 40% of the qualification. - Create and develop a devised piece from a stimulus (free choice for centre). - Performance of this devised piece or design realisation for this performance. - Analyse and evaluate the devising process and performance. - There are two parts to the assessment: 1) a portfolio covering the creating and developing process and analysis and evaluation of this process 2) a devised performance/design realisation.
+Component 2: Performance from Text - Non-examination assessment, 20% of the qualification. - Students will perform in two key extracts from a performance text. - Centre choice of performance text.

-Component 3: Theatre Makers in Practice - Written examination: 1 hour 30 minutes 40% of the qualification.

-- Practical exploration and study of one complete performance text. - Choice of eight performance texts. - Live theatre evaluation free choice of production.

-Component 1 is internally assessed and externally moderated.
+Component 3: Theatre Makers in Practice - Written examination: 1 hour 30 minutes 40% of the qualification. - Practical exploration and study of one complete performance text. - Choice of eight performance texts. - Live theatre evaluation free choice of production.
+Assessment Component 1 is internally assessed and externally moderated.
 Component 2 will be externally marked by a visiting examiner.
 Component 3 is a written paper which will also be externally marked.

-GCSE Physical Education

-Why study GCSE PE?
+GCSE Physical Education Examination Board - Edexcel Why study GCSE PE?

 A qualification in this subject can help pupils who are interested in careers in such areas as: leisure and recreation (one of the largest growth industries in this country today); recreational management; police; fire or armed services; medical profession; professional sports; journalism; teaching; sports science; physiotherapy; coaching; sports administration; ground staff.
 This can positively contribute to the quality of life, which the pupils will experience when leaving school.
 The aims of the course are to improve the student's ability to plan, perform and evaluate physical activity and to Increase the student's knowledge and understanding of physical activity.

+Course Content

 - 1. Fitness and Body Systems

 - 2. Health and Performance

 - 3. Practical Skills

+Assessment

-Written examination for Fitness and Body Systems -36% of GCSE grade Written examination for Health and Performance -24% of GCSE grade Practical assessment which is 40% of GCSE grade.
+Written examination for Fitness and Body Systems -36% of GCSE grade Written examination for Health and Performance -24% of GCSE grade

+Practical assessment and coursework which is 40% of GCSE grade.
 Practical Assessment will be from the following list:

-- One team activity from set list

-- One individual activity from set list

-- One free choice activity from set list
+One team activity from set list - One individual activity from set list - One free choice activity from set list

 It is an expectation for the course that you play for the School in at least one sports team and/or compete for a club outside of School.

+GCSE Polish

+Examination Board - AQA

+Teacher - Ms Agnieszka Haremza

+Why study GCSE Polish?